 Moving on to the actual worlds themselves, I found very few obvious patch jobs in the second loop, which suggests to me that there simply wasn’t time to heavily revise them, similar to Agrabah and Halloween Town.
 This may also suggest that the second loop was done later in the design process, when the developers were already in a rush.

 I’ve also mentioned that I think the Chip and Dale sequences on the map screen during the second loop were later additions, since the player ultimately finds their way to The World that Never Was through the portal in Twilight Town, making their scenes largely pointless.
 Chip and Dale are only there in an attempt to suggest that the second loop has an actual objective (find the Organization’s base), while in practice the second loop has no overarching objective.

 The World that Never Was

 No major plot complaints in Twilight Town, Trip 3, but there’s one thing we have to talk about: obviously Axel didn’t die in the gateway between Twilight Town and the World that Never Was because in earlier drafts he was already dead.
-I suspect that, in original drafts, there were no events between Twilight Town and The World that Never Was at all.
+I suspect that, in original drafts, there were no scenes between Twilight Town and The World that Never Was at all.
 The player probably just jumped from the digital world in Sora’s noodle and appeared in the Dark City.
 It would certainly explain why Mickey goes missing for the duration of the ambush, since in the original version he wouldn’t have gone missing at all!